vcfvct/aws-exam/README.md

 ## Ops works
 * A configuration management service that enables you and operate applications of all shapes and sizes using **Chef**.
-* a stack is a container or group of resources such as ELBs, EC2 instances, RDS instances etc.
+* A stack is a container or group of resources such as ELBs, EC2 instances, RDS instances etc.
 * a layer exists within a stack and consists of things like a web application layer, application processing layer or database layer.
   * recipes are applied based on layer.
   * an instance must be assigned to at least 1 layer.
-* create up to 40 stacks, each stack can hold up to 40 layers, 40 instances and 40 apps.
+* Create up to 40 stacks, each stack can hold up to 40 layers, 40 instances and 40 apps.

 ## EC2
 * By default, you can only have **5** Elastic IP addresses per region.
 * You are billed instance-hours as long as your EC2 instance is in a running state.
 * The Elastic IP is a static public IP address that is associated with you Amazon account.
 When you have an Elastic IP address, you can seamlessly disassociate the IP address from an Instance and re-associate it to another instance.
 When this occurs, the name of the new instance is automatically mapped in DNS.
 With a standard static public IP address, there is no seamless transition, this process must be done by the user which creates service downtime.
 * ec2 metadata url: http://169.254.169.254/latest/meta-data/
 * we can use IAM roles for temporary credentials in ec2 which has a hidden process to retrieve temp credential automatically.
 In [java](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-roles.html), we can use `InstanceProfileCredentialsProvider` to create client without having to get credential from sts manually.
-With `aws cli`, it should work out of box. some more explanation [here](http://parthicloud.com/how-to-access-s3-bucket-from-application-on-amazon-ec2-without-access-credentials/).
+With `aws cli`, it should work out of box.
+Some more explanation [here](http://parthicloud.com/how-to-access-s3-bucket-from-application-on-amazon-ec2-without-access-credentials/).
 To access the temp credential via command line, run: `curl http://169.254.169.254/latest/meta-data/iam/security-credentials/role_name_goes_here` according to this [post](https://derflounder.wordpress.com/2017/04/27/using-iam-roles-on-amazon-web-services-to-generate-temporary-credentials-for-ec2-instances/), which also provided the piped sed/awk command to extract the accessid/secret.
 * Uptime SLA for EC2/EBS is 99.95%
 * When the user gets an `InsufficientInstanceCapacity` error while launching or starting an EC2 instance, it means that AWS does not currently have enough available capacity to service the user request
 * every stop/start will be charged an extra hour, while reboot does not charge.